hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 ### Minimal Configuration

-Jet is a lightweight framework and is reported to run on devices such as Raspberry Pi Zerro (1GHz single-core CPU, 512MB RAM).
+Jet is a lightweight framework and is reported to run on devices such as Raspberry Pi Zero (1GHz single-core CPU, 512MB RAM).

 ### Recommended Configuration